xma711/notebook/programming/swift/README.md

 So it seems enum in swift is very  close to a class.
 Anyway, the method declaration is similar to that in a class. there is "this" keyword too.
 From the method's point of view, each element in the enum is like a private variable that it can access.
-Ultimately, if i declare an enum variable, i can call the method using the common varableName.method().
+Ultimately, if we declare an enum variable, we can call the method using the common varableName.method().